located on Chá7elkwnech (Gambier Island) in Átl'ḵa7tsem (Howe Sound, bc)

 during this unique opportunity, you will:

-through facilitation, consider culture and healing by critiquing the perpetuation of colonizing perspectives in conventional trauma-informed mental health approaches
+Through facilitation, consider culture and healing by critiquing the perpetuation of colonizing perspectives in conventional trauma-informed mental health approaches

-be supported with taking action in helping Indigenous communities and acknowledging the United Church's role in upholding colonialism and racism.
+Be supported with taking action in helping Indigenous communities and acknowledging the United Church's role in upholding colonialism and racism

 Retreat Leadership

-Tselkxáliya (Denise findlay)
+Tselkxáliya (Dr Denise findlay)

 Denise is a published academic author whose background is in Philosophy of Educational Theory and Practice, and the recipient of a Social Sciences Humanities Research Council Scholarship (Canadian Graduate Scholarship) for her community-based research.